3 Things I’m Not Thankful for This Thanksgiving

 And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever.
 (Revelation 20:10 NASB)

 It feels like the devil has been tormenting me for an eternity, but I can smile when I read this verse.
-Satan—who has been lying to me and making me absolutely miserable—will literally be tormented “forever and ever.”
-Eternity.
-There will be no escape for him and no end to his suffering.
+Satan—who has been lying to me and making me absolutely miserable—will literally be tormented forever.
+There will be no escape for him, and there will be no end to his suffering.
 Jesus will defeat the devil and his lies once and for all.

-This Thanksgiving, there are probably several things you’re not thankful for.
-But, in your frustration and sadness, don’t forget the promises of God.
+This Thanksgiving, there are probably several things that you’re not thankful for.
+But cling to the promises of God in this season.
 Don’t forget who He is and what He has promised you.
-If you focus on that, it can be a happy Thanksgiving.
+If you focus on that, you can have a good Thanksgiving this year.